thibaudclement/letsbendthecurve/README.md

 ## Platform Choice

 Building on the experience gained during _Assignment 3_, this project was developed as a custom static site using HTML, SVG, CSS, and JavaScript, hosted on GitHub Pages.
-This approach provided the flexibility needed to design the desired user experience and interface, streamlined code versioning, and enabled the use of custom domain names (`letsbendthecurve.com` and `computingsustainability.com`).
+This approach provided the flexibility needed to seamlessly integrate the chart and text elements of the article, streamlined code versioning, and enabled the use of custom domain names (`letsbendthecurve.com` and `computingsustainability.com`).

 ## Design Decisions